 We are working to create a stronger case for political reform in the UK - but we need your help to take this to the next level.

-Starting from 2019, we plan to launch the Lakeman Fellowship to increase the capacity for cutting-edge research at the Electoral Reform Society.
+In 2019 we launched the Lakeman Fellowship to increase the capacity for cutting-edge research at the Electoral Reform Society.
 But we need your help.

 We need your support to ensure that together, we can build a stronger-than-ever case for democratic reform across the UK.

-This fellowship will not only support vital research – it is also an opportunity to support someone’s career.
+The fellowship does not only support vital research – it is also an opportunity to support someone’s career.

 It can be hard for many people – both young and old – who have the required drive and skills to get into politics particularly if they lack specific experience, access to the right contacts or political networks.
 We want to help change that.